anngroong/podcasts/content/guest/smelkonian.md

 #guest_group = "wir"
 +++

-Dr. Sergei Melkonian is an Academic Director at the **Armenian Research Foundation**.
-He served as assistant to President of Armenia, Armen Sarkissian, on Russia and Middle East politics.
-Sergei is currently a Research Fellow at [APRI Armenia](https://apri.institute/) and the **Institute of Oriental Studies**, and also Assistant Professor at Yerevan State University and the Russian-Armenian University.
-He is a co-founder of the [Armenian Project](https://armenianproject.com/en/about/) NGO.
+Dr. Sergei Melkonian is currently a Research Fellow at [APRI Armenia](https://apri.institute/), a Yerevan-based think tank.
+He served as assistant to President of Armenia, Armen Sarkissian, on foreign policy (Middle East and post-Soviet space).
+Sergei is also a guest lecturer at Yerevan State University and the Russian-Armenian University.